 - To see a side-by-side comparison of the performance of a CPU cluster with that of a GPU cluster on the Databricks platform, see Spark 3 Demo: Comparing Performance of GPUs vs. CPUs.

-- For more about accelerating Apache Spark 3.0 with RAPIDS and GPUs, watch any of the GTC 2020 Spark sessions.
+- For more information, see Accelerating Apache Spark 3.0 with RAPIDS and GPUs.